Workers' Party (Singapore): 1956–1965: Pre-independence and beginnings

-In 1956, Singapore's first Chief Minister, David Saul Marshall, resigned his leadership post for Labour Front (the largest party in the assembly at the time) following the failure of the Merdeka Talks that had sought self-governance for Singapore.
-Marshall remained as the party's backbencher in the Legislative Assembly until his resignation in 1957.
+In 1956, Singapore's first Chief Minister, David Saul Marshall, resigned from the leadership of the Labour Front (the largest party in the assembly at the time) following the failure of the Merdeka Talks that had sought self-governance for Singapore.
+He remained as the party's backbencher in the Legislative Assembly until his resignation in 1957.
 On 3 November that year, Marshall went on to found the Workers' Party.